-the patriarch who was drawn to You like water; You blessed him as a tree planted amid flowing waters; You protected and saved him when he went through fire and water;

-You loved him as he sowed righteousness upon all the world's waters.
+the patriarch who was drawn to You like water; You blessed him as a tree planted amid flowing waters; You protected and saved him when he went through fire and water: You loved him as he sowed righteousness upon all the world's waters.
+For his sake, do not withhold water.